-Subject for Review Indicate whether review was undertaken by Director / Committee of the Board/Any other Committee Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) P P 2 P 3 P 4 P 5 P 6 P 7 P P P 1 P 2 P 3 P 4 P 5 P 6 P 7 P 8 P 9 Performance against above policies and follow up action 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - Annually Compliance with statutory requirements Di rect or ••••• Quarterly of relevance to the principles, and rectification of any non-compliances 11.
-Has the entity carried out independe working of its policies by an external agen 1 P 2 P 3 P 4 P 5 P 6 P 7 P 8 P 9 of the agency.
-No.
+Subject for Review Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) - Р 1 P 2 Р 7 P 2 Р 4 P 6 Р 7 P 8 P 9 Performance against above policies and follow up action D irec toi r An nual ly Compliance with statutory requirements of relevance to the principles, and rectification of any non-compliances levance to the principles, and rectification Qua arte rly Has the entity carried out independent assessment/ evaluation of the working of its policies by an external agency?
+(Yes/No).
+If yes, provide name of the agency.
+P 2 P 3 P 4 P 5 P 6 P 7 P 8 P 9